codecraft26/DocSense-RAG/README.md

 ## Using the App
 1. Open `http://127.0.0.1:8000/` in your browser.
 2. Upload a real PDF (not a renamed file).
 The app extracts text and stores vectorized chunks in Weaviate.
-3. Ask a question in the query box; the app retrieves the most relevant chunks and asks OpenAI to answer.
+3. Ask a question in the query box.
+   - The answer will now stream live (typewriter effect) as tokens arrive.
+   - If streaming is unavailable, it automatically falls back to the non‑streaming endpoint.

 Alternatively, using curl: